opencog/sensory/DesignNotes-L.md

   commercial.
 * I need a vector DB.
-There are two possibilities: (1) create an Atomese wrapper around Faiss, the open source facebook vector DB, (2) create a pure-atomese implementation of a vector DB, or (3) do both.
+There are two possibilities: (1) create an Atomese wrapper around Faiss, the open source facebook vector DB, (2) create a pure-Atomese implementation of a vector DB, or (3) do both.

 Option (3) above is the interesting one.
-This creates a pure atomese description of what a vector DB should do.
+This creates a pure Atomese description of what a vector DB should do.
 In essence, the Atomese can be thought of as pseudo-code, except that its a bit more precise, since Atomese is directly executable (with questionable performance, as well